oeb25/msc-thesis/full.md

 #### Abstract-syntax tree (AST) {#abstract-syntax-tree-ast}
-The _abstract-syntax tree_ layer provides a fully type safe way to traverse syntax.
-Contrary to how AST’s are often implemented, that is using in-memory data types with concrete fields for children, the AST in Mist is only a projection over the CST.
-This allows high reuse of the underlying data, and minimizes overall memory usage.
+The _abstract-syntax tree_ layer provides a fully type-safe way to traverse syntax.
+Contrary to how ASTs are often implemented, that is, using in-memory data types with concrete fields for children, the AST in Mist is only a projection over the CST.
+This allows high reuse of the underlying data and minimizes overall memory usage.

-Each node in the AST contains a pointer into the CST, and provides type safe accessors for children and even parents.
-These accessors are generated directly from the grammar (see \cref{appendix-the-mist-grammar}) resulting in a about 3500 lines for highly repetitive code.
-Additionally, AST nodes also maintain the current span in the source file, allowing referencing back to the original source code for providing diagnostics and semantic highlighting.
+Each node in the AST contains a pointer into the CST and provides type-safe accessors for children and even parents.
+These accessors are generated directly from the grammar (see \cref{appendix-the-mist-grammar}), resulting in about 3500 lines of highly repetitive code.
+AST nodes also maintain the current span in the source file, allowing referencing back to the original source code for providing diagnostics and semantic highlighting.

 ```rust
 enum Item {